evelyngirardin/SSN-Guesser/README.md

 Birth Data is a collection of data about births, some from the SSA and some from other sources.

 SSN-Raw-Data is a collection of the Highest Known Group Number files from the SSA.

+Currently, I am using SQLite to manage the data.